-In order for the color change process to be effective, the following conditions must be met:
+In order for the color change process to be effective, do the following:

-- Keep spare sieve screens, Sure Max reclaim receiver filters, and powder supply containers available to allow quick replacement during color change and thorough cleaning while the system is coating parts. - Operate the system in spray-to-reclaim mode during normal operation. - Keep the area on and around the booth base clean to avoid cross-contamination of powder. - Condition the booth interior at least once each week.
+- Keep spare sieve screens, Sure Max reclaim receiver filters, and powder supply containers available to allow quick replacement during color change and thorough cleaning while the system is coating parts. - Operate the system in spray-to-reclaim mode during normal operation. - Keep the area around the booth clean to avoid cross-contamination of powder. - Condition the booth interior at least once each week.
 Refer to Booth Canopy Conditioning in the Maintenance section for more information.